 Your property may be repossessed if you do not keep up repayments on your mortgage

 When a relationship ends, it can be tough to know what to do next, especially when it comes to your finances.
-You might find you need to make decisions about joint financial commitments or future living arrangements.
+You might need to make decisions about joint financial commitments or future living arrangements.
 We’re here for you if you need help with your mortgage.
 Just get in touch to let us know.

 -